 Each two-page spread corresponds to a civilization or time period in the Layers of Learning curriculum.

-On each two page spread of the Book of Years, you will draw pictures and write captions and facts you have learned through books and video and projects about the civilizations.
+On each two page spread of the Book of Years, you will draw pictures and write captions and facts you have learned through books and videos and projects about the civilizations.

 The first two-page spread is “Prehistory”.
 It is for anything that occurred before 5000 BC.
 If you are religious you can draw in the creation.
 If you are not then you can add in dinosaurs, the formation of the earth, cavemen, or whatever you like.

 The rest of the pages have dates on a timeline at the top ranging from 5000 BC to 2030 AD.

 Two pages from 5000 BC to 3000 BC are a thousand years each.
 After that from 3000 BC to 1700 AD, each two-page spread covers a hundred years.
 From 1700 to 2030, each two-page spread is ten years of history.

 Timeline dates for each Layers of Learning history topic are included with the Book of Years in a 13 page printable.